Dutch Fort of Galle (ගාල්ල කොටුව)

 Flagrock Bastion

-This bastion lies at the southernmost end of the fort and has also been known as Visser’s Hoek and Viaggeklip Bastion in the past.
+This bastion lies at the southernmost end of the fort and has also been known as Visser’s Hoek and Vlaggeklip Bastion in the past.
 According to J.W.
-Heide, the Dutch flag had been hoisted here by 1733.
+Heydt, the Dutch flag had been hoisted here by 1733.

-In Gems Cordine’s book Description of Ceylon, it is stated that in 1796 the British flag was hoisted here.
+In James Cordiner’s book Description of Ceylon, it is stated that in 1796 the British flag was hoisted here.

 In 1848 the first lighthouse in the island of Sri Lanka had been constructed here.
 The light had been powered by kerosene oil and gas.
 It had been destroyed by fire around 1930.

-Today this is one of the most popular places for tourists to catch the sun sinking beneath the sea over the horizon and during the daytime, you can find a group of local daredevil group jumping off the bastion in the rocky waters below for entertainment of the tourists.
+Today this is one of the most popular places for tourists to catch the sun sinking beneath the sea over the horizon and during the daytime, you can find a group of local daredevil cliff-divers jumping off the bastion into the rocky waters below for the entertainment of the tourists.

 Point Utrecht Bastion